rust-lang/rfcs/text/3637-guard-patterns.md

     (Ok(Ok(x if x > 0))) | (Err(Err(x if x < 0)))
 <=> (Ok(Ok(x) if x > 0)) | (Err(Err(x) if x < 0))
 <=> (Ok(Ok(x)) if x > 0) | (Err(Err(x)) if x < 0)
-// cannot move outwards any further, because the conditions are different
+// Cannot move outwards any further, because the conditions are different.
 ```

 In most situations, it is preferable to have the guard as far outwards as possible; that is, at the top-level of the whole pattern or immediately within one alternative of an or-pattern.